ZanZver/GitMD/README.md

 ## Short intro

 Hi!
 I am Zan, student at Birmingham City University (BCU).
 I have graduated with 1st class in BSc Computer and Data science, now I am studying MSc Big Analytics 🧑‍💻🧑‍🔬.
 You can see my personal and university work here.
-My interest is in data science!
+My interest is in data science and data engineering!
 Take a look around, if you have any questions or other enquiries, feel free to send me a message on LinkedIn!

 My timeline in the UK:
 - 2022<br />